1 Introduction

 To use parameters, do the following:

-Place the Text widget must be placed in a context of an entity, as in, inside a data widget.
+Place the Text widget in a context of an entity, as in, inside a data widget.

 Double-click the Caption setting in the text widget properties.